 - California: Close behind is California, where Reiki practitioners earn an average of $114,898 annually.

-- New Jersey: In New Jersey, Reiki practitioners can expect to make an average salary of $114,679 annually.
+- New Jersey: Reiki practitioners in New Jersey can expect to make an average annual salary of $114,679.

 - Alaska: Alaska ranks fourth, with an average annual Reiki Practitioner salary of $113,648.